 Increasing US interest rates: As the US economy improves, the need for low interest rates become less apparent.
 Higher interest rates in the States means investors move their funds to the USA to take advantage of an increased return on their capital.

 Emerging market weakness: The last 6 months has seen massive falls in other country’s exchange rates.
 South Africa, Argentina, Turkey and Brazil have witnessed hefty depreciation in their currency.
 This has increased risk aversion for investors which, in this case, has weakened the AUD.

 All of these factors have resulted in decreased demand for the Aussie dollar.

 Lower demand = downward pressure on the AUD value

 Large household debt and falling house prices: While first home buyers may rejoice at falling house prices in Sydney and Melbourne, it has impacted the economy in a number of ways.

 Consumer sentiment and perception of wealth falls alongside house prices.
 A.k.a. people stop spending as much when their house price doesn’t rise.
 This was confirmed this week in increasingly low retails sales numbers.

-Interest rate expectations: The RBA has put a hold on rates since August 2016.
+Interest rate expectations: Until recently the RBA had put a hold on rates since August 2016.
 For 18 months or so the market was expecting the next move in rates to be an increase, however low wage growth and low inflation has led some economists to speculate that there may be another drop in rates.
 This, coupled with the USA’s rate increases, leads investors to move their capital elsewhere seeking a higher return.